jemrobinson/data-safe-haven-old/docs/deploy_sre_instructions.md

 ## 9. Run smoke tests on shared compute VM
-These tests should be run **after** the network lock down and peering the DSG and mirror VNets.
+These tests should be run **after** the network lock down and peering the SRE and mirror VNets.
 They are automatically uploaded to the compute VM during the deployment step.

 To run the smoke tests:
 - Connect to a **remote desktop** on the Main VM (e.g. `https://sandbox.dsgroupdev.co.uk/`) using the "Main VM (Desktop)" app